 The Government of Canada is not responsible for the information found through this site, other sites or ads, nor does it endorse the sites or their content.

-The Saskatchewan Network for Health Services in French (the Réseau Santé en français de la Saskatchewan) is committed to ensuring all information on this site is available in both French and English.
+Official languages: The Saskatchewan Network for Health Services in French (the Réseau Santé en français de la Saskatchewan) is committed to ensuring all information on this site is available in both French and English.
 However, users should be aware that some information from external sources is available only in the language in which it was created.